laksamanakeris/ash-gen/README.md

 dataloader and a authorization policy as well as resolver, types and tests for graphql resources.

+Takes similar arguments to `mix phx.gen.context` and creates a graphgql resource.
+Untested on anything other than simple types lieke strings, integers and booleans.

 ## Mix Ash Context & Schema